bow-swift/bow/CONTRIBUTING.md

 - Install [nef](https://nef.bow-swift.io). `nef` is a tool that we use to enforce compile-time correctness of the docs to conform to the latest version of the library.
 In order to install it, you need to run:

 ```
-brew tap bow-swift/nef
 brew install nef
 ```

 - Clone the repository for Bow
 - Go to the folder where you have cloned Bow
-- Run `nef compile Documentation.app` to set up the project with its dependencies
+- Run `nef compile --project Documentation.app` to set up the project with its dependencies
 - Open `Documentation.app`

 ### Adding content